lifsys/intelisys/README.md

 - Groq: Fast inference models

 For a complete list of supported models, please refer to the `DEFAULT_MODELS` dictionary in the `Intelisys` class.

+## Error Handling

+Intelisys now includes improved error handling and a retry mechanism for API calls.
+If an API call fails, the library will automatically retry the call up to the specified `max_retry` times (default is 10).
+This helps to handle temporary network issues or API rate limits.

+## JSON Parsing

+For JSON responses, Intelisys now uses a more robust parsing method.
+If the standard `json.loads()` fails, it falls back to `safe_json_loads()` from the `utilisys` library, which can handle some common JSON parsing errors.

 ## API Reference